Zoom vs Skype: which is best for small businesses?

 Web conferencing has always been important for businesses.
 It helps keep freelancers, remote staff, and those travelling for work all on the same page.
 It’s convenient, great for morale, and even better for productivity.

-Some providers, such as Zoom, have done so from relative obscurity – in fact, Zoom's number of daily users jumped from 10 million to over 300 million in just three months.
-Others, such as Microsoft acquisition Skype, feel like they’ve been around since the beginning of time itself.
-Both are now household names.
+While Zoom has risen from relative obscurity – Zoom's number of daily users jumped from 10 million to over 300 million in just three months – Skype seems like it's been around since the beginning of time itself.

 Established in 2003, Skype is a name synonymous with video calling.
 It was acquired by Microsoft in 2011, which has since merged Skype’s previously differentiated offerings for individuals and businesses into a single package, in order to focus on marketing its new conferencing software Microsoft Teams.